 Real estate agents are salespeople whose pay is based on a commission.
 They earn money on each property that they sell.
 Because of this, it is in the best interest of the real estate agent to sell houses for the highest price the market will offer, and to have several clients that they work with.

-Real Estate Agent Career Outlook
+Average Real Estate Agent Salary

 Employment for real estate agents is expected to grow by three percent from 2014 to 2014, according to the United States Bureau of Labor Statistics.
 This is slower than other occupations on average.